 During 2020 Victoria Canby, Interim Executive Director of the Museum of the American Indian in Novato, started an oral history project interviewing local indigenous elders.
-Read an article about her project on the Marin IJ website or through the library's archive access, opens a new window.
+Read an article about her project on the Marin IJ website.

 Local Organizations and Relevant Resources

 Despite attempted genocide, rich and vibrant Native communities endure throughout the Bay Area and beyond.

 - Federated Indians of Graton Rancheria is "a federation of Coast Miwok and Southern Pomo groups," many members of whom still live in their ancestral territories